-Ferguson Center Mailroom hours: Monday - Friday, 8:00 a.m. - 4:30 p.m.
-Services Accepted: United States Postal Service, FedEx, UPS, & DHL services will not deliver to any other location on campus.
+Ferguson Center Mailroom hours: Monday-Friday, 8:00 a.m. - 4:30 p.m.
+Services Accepted: United States Postal Service, FedEx, UPS, & DHL

-Student Missouri mail should be Valley addressed as follows: College Student vanoy Name 500 Е. College Street Marshall, МО 65340 Do not include room numbers or residence halls in the address.
+Student mail should be addressed as follows: Missouri Valley College Student Name 500 E. College Street Marshall, MO 65340

+Do not include room numbers or residence halls in the address.
 All letters/packages are received and distributed from the mailroom.
-Delivery
+Delivery services will not deliver to any other location on campus.